-+91 22 6636 5000 kruthi.murthy@khaitanco.com www.khaitanco.com
+Tel: +91 22 6636 5000

+Email: kruthi.murthy@khaitanco.com

+URL: www.khaitanco.com

 Founded in 1911, Khaitan & Co is among India's oldest and most prestigious full-service law firms.
-It is also one of the largest, with close to 700 professionals and 150 Partners and Directors.
+It is also one of the largest, with over 750 professionals with diverse skills and experience on high profile and path breaking engagements.

 Our teams, comprising a powerful mix of experienced senior lawyers and dynamic rising stars in Indian law, offer customised and pragmatic solutions that are best suited to our clients' specific requirements.
 Be it long-standing relationships with old clients, or fresh journeys we embark upon with new clients, unshaking trust is a common thread running through each one.
-The Firm acts as a trusted advisor to leading business houses, multinational corporations, financial institutions, governments and international law firms.
+The firm acts as a trusted advisor to leading business houses, multinational corporations, financial institutions, governments and international law firms.

 Our sector specialist lawyers are always abreast with the latest developments in their domain and armed with nuanced understanding of the sector and jurisdiction.
-From mergers and acquisitions to intellectual property, banking to taxation, capital markets to dispute resolution, and emerging new age areas like white-collar crime, data privacy and competition law, Khaitan & Co has strong capabilities and deep industry knowledge across practices.
+With offices in New Delhi, Mumbai, Bengaluru, Kolkata, Chennai and Singapore, and country-specific desks across countries we have a strong pan-India and as well as overseas presence.